breatheco-de/content/src/content/lesson/what-is-sql-database.md

 // Any operation before the ROLLBACK
 INSERT INTO client_account SET (amount) VALUES (1000)

-// Now we ROLLBACK the transaction, the insert never happened ROLLBACK;
+// Now we ROLLBACK the transaction, the INSERT never happened ROLLBACK;
 ```